Business and Finance

 • Fast sports car enthusiast

-However, since the EVs are the main product of the company, lowering their prices and by entering the new market, the company can easily target the high-segment and low segment of the market.
+However, since the EVs are the company’s main product, by lowering their prices and entering the new market, the company can easily target the high-segment and low segment of the market.

 Key Partners

-One of the efforts to reduce the cost of EVs as Elon Musk has mentioned is to recycle battery cells at Tesla’s Nevada factory (Movsesyan and Anokhina, 2020).
-Similarly, by reducing the content of cobalt which is the most expensive material in the batteries, the cost will be reduced significantly.
-Moreover, to offer cars even at cheaper rates, the company plans to manufacture its battery cells at different factories around the world which will be completely automated to optimize the processes (Movsesyan and Anokhina, 2020).
-Currently, as Yilei (2020) has stated, the company manufactures the battery cells in partnership with Panasonic which is a Japanese company.
-Two other companies i.e., LG Chem from south Korea and CATL from China also supply cells to the company’s Shanghai factory.
+One of the efforts to reduce the cost of EVs, as Elon Musk has mentioned, is to recycle battery cells at Tesla’s Nevada factory (Movsesyan and Anokhina, 2020).
+Similarly, by reducing the content of cobalt, which is the most expensive material in the batteries, the cost will be reduced significantly.
+Moreover, to offer cars even at cheaper rates, the company plans to manufacture its battery cells at different factories around the world, which will be completely automated to optimize the processes (Movsesyan and Anokhina, 2020).
+Currently, as Yilei (2020) has stated, the company manufactures battery cells in partnership with Panasonic, a Japanese company.
+Two other companies, i.e., LG Chem from South Korea and CATL from China, also supply cells to the company’s Shanghai factory.

-Thus, the key partners of Tesla are its suppliers, governments, alliances, and charging points.
-But with more acquisitions and Joint Ventures as proposed for successful market entry, many new companies across the world will share the business in partnership.
+Thus, Tesla’s key partners are its suppliers, governments, alliances, and charging points.
+However, with more acquisitions and joint ventures proposed for successful market entry, many new companies across the world will share the business in partnership.

 Key Activities